-Acute and chronic consumption of illicit drug or alcohol can cause death.
+Acute and chronic consumption of illicit drugs or alcohol can cause death.
 Chronic alcohol abuse can cause pancreatitis, seizure from alcohol withdrawal, or hepatic cirrhosis.
 Bacterial endocarditis can develop from chronic intravenous drug abuse.
 Oral carcinoma can develop from tobacco chewing or chronic obstructive lung disease from smoking.
 Death from a chronic condition is classified as natural.

 On the contrary, death resulting from acute drug toxicity, for example, overdose with cocaine, phencyclidine, or opiate is classified as suicide or accident.
 Classification of death as suicide as a manner of death depends on whether there is evidence to support self-harm or injury.
-When death occurs as a result of a therapeutic intervention, for example, overwhelming sepsis from bone marrow suppression secondary to the initiation of chemotherapy, the manner of death in this instance is natural.
+When a death occurs as a result of therapeutic intervention, for example, overwhelming sepsis from bone marrow suppression secondary to the initiation of chemotherapy, the manner of death in this instance is natural.